 Night time - The Izakaya

 Experience the way locals eat and drink in Tokyo.
 We'll head to 3 very different but authentic izakaya - Japanese-style gastro pubs.
 We will take you to Ebisu where is known for Izakaya and named after famous beer “Yebisu”.
 We'll try a variety of food and drinks that local Japanese people eat on a daily basis, including yakitori grilled chicken skewers, draft beer, sashimi, Japanese cocktails, fried noodles, plum wine, and more!
 After eating and drinking to your heart's content, we'll finish the tour with Japanese sweets.
 From salty foods and refreshing drinks to pleasantly sweet desserts, you're sure to find yourself full and satisfied after this tour!

 Night time - Tokyo Wonderland

 Welcome to Tokyo Wonderland (Used to be called: Meg's neighborhood).
 Meg lives in Meguro which is 2 stations away from Shibuya.
 This area is becoming popular with Japanese young generation for atmosphere and various selection of restaurants.
 We take you to restaurants even Japanese people find unique.
-Tempura restaurant with special way to order, local style teppanyaki, sake tasting, and dessert at hidden restaurant.This is a tour for people who want to explore new side of Tokyo.
+Tempura restaurant with special way to order, local style teppanyaki, one of the most popular ramen place in the neighborhood and dessert at the hidden restaurant.This is a tour for people who want to explore new side of Tokyo.